Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 How to Save Money on Whole vs. Term Life Insurance Costs

-- Switch Up: If you want a permanent plan but cannot afford one in your current financial status, we recommended adding a conversion or return-of-premium add-on to term life insurance to protect your investment in case you outlive the policy.
+If you want a permanent plan but cannot afford one, we recommended adding a conversion or return-of-premium add-on to term life insurance to protect your investment in case you outlive the policy.

-- Ditch Dangerous Hobbies: This is the time when you get rewarded for being “normal”.
-By having a relatively safe lifestyle and hobbies will allow you to get a better price on your life coverage.
+Ditch dangerous hobbies for a lower rates.
+Having a relatively safe lifestyle and hobbies will allow you to get a better price on your life coverage.

 You’ll also find better rates when you go with more local companies.
 Because they have less company expenses, they will have a friendlier price for their packages.
 Find more tips in our expert guide on how to save money on car insurance.